-Crested Iguanas are a rare species restricted to the rain shadow forests of a few scattered islands in the Fiji including the tiny island of Yaduataba.
-The Fijian Crested Iguana on Yaduataba Island is the only protected population in the world, and there is estimated to be less than 4000 lizards on this island.
+Crested iguanas are a rare species restricted to the rain shadow forests of a few scattered islands in the Fiji Island group, including the tiny island of Yadua Taba.
+The Fijian crested iguana on Yadua Taba Island is the only protected population in the world.
 Due to the small size of each island population, the species as a whole is extremely vulnerable.
 Their life is spent mostly off the ground amongst the branches and leaves of their forest home.

-Mating season for the Fijian Crested Iguana is from March through to April.
-They have the longest incubation period of any Iguana in the world - up to nine months.
-The eggs are white and leathery, with the average number of eggs in a clutch being 4.
+Mating season for the Fijian crested iguana is from March through to April.
+They have the longest incubation period of any iguana in the world - up to nine months.
+The eggs are white and leathery, with the average number of eggs in a clutch being four.
 A couple of weeks before hatching, a brown oval mark appears on the surface of the egg.
-This marks the spot where the baby crested Iguana's head will pop out of the shell.
-It can take up to a whole day for the baby Iguana to completely hatch.
+This marks the spot where the baby crested iguana's head will pop out of the shell.
+It can take up to a whole day for the baby iguana to completely hatch.

 Fijian Crested Iguana Profiles

-Kermit is great, he loves coming out for walks around the Zoo and loves to have his photo taken.
-So much so, Kermit featured in our 2011 Australia Zoo desk calendar for the month of March.
+Kermit is great, he loves coming out for walks around the zoo and loves to have his photo taken.
+So much so, Kermit is often featured in our Australia Zoo calendars.

 So next time you're at Australia Zoo come down and have your photo taken with Kermit.

-Character: Se Se has been at Australia Zoo for five years and is definitely a favourite among reptile keepers.
+Se Se is a Fijian crested iguana from Modriki Island within the Fijian Island group and has been part of the Australia Zoo family for many years.
+He is definitely a favourite among reptile keepers.
 He was collected by Steve and Terri personally from Monuriki so has a special place in our hearts.
 His favourite treat is some freshly picked Hibiscus flowers and he'll run toward you to eagerly to receive them.